open-ephys/commutator-docs/source/user-guide/mount-connect.rst

         :sync: dual

         ..  grid::
-            :margin: 0

             ..  grid-item::

                 ..  grid:: 1
-                    :margin: 0
-                    :padding: 0

                     ..  grid-item:: **1.
 USB Connector**
-                        :padding: 0

                         The commutator receives power and communicates to the PC over USB through this interconnect.
 Newer commutators use USB-C. Older commutators use Micro-USB.

                     ..  grid-item:: **2.
-Center Top SMA Connector**
+Top Center SMA Connector**
-                        :padding: 0

-                        The commutator's center top SMA connects to a stationary data acquisition device that has a coaxial port (e.g. Miniscope DAQ or ONIX breakout board) through this SMA interconnect.
+                        The commutator's top center SMA connector connects to a stationary data acquisition device that has a coaxial port (e.g. Miniscope DAQ or ONIX breakout board) through this SMA interconnect.
 It has electrical continuity with **4.
-Center Bottom SMA Connector**.
+Bottom Center SMA Connector**.

                     ..  grid-item:: **3.
-Side Top SMA Connector**
+Top Off-Center SMA Connector**
-                        :padding: 0

-                        The commutator's side top SMA connects to a stationary data acquisition device that has a coaxial port (e.g. Miniscope DAQ or ONIX breakout board) through this SMA interconnect.
+                        The commutator's top off-center SMA connector connects to a stationary data acquisition device that has a coaxial port (e.g. Miniscope DAQ or ONIX breakout board) through this SMA interconnect.
 It has electrical continuity with **5.
-Side Bottom SMA Connector**.
+Bottom Off-Center SMA Connector**.

                     ..  grid-item:: **4.
-Center Bottom SMA Connectors**
+Bottom Center SMA Connector**
-                        :padding: 0

-                        The commutator's center bottom connects to a freely moving animal headstage that has a coaxial connector through this SMA interconnect.
+                        The commutator's bottom center SMA connector connects to a freely moving animal headstage that has a coaxial connector through this SMA interconnect.
 It has electrical continuity with **2.
-Center Top SMA Connector**.
+Top Center SMA Connector**.

+            ..  grid-item::
+                :child-align: justify

+                ..  image:: /_static/images/dual-commutator.webp

+                ..  grid:: 1

                     ..  grid-item:: **5.
-Side Bottom SMA Connectors**
+Bottom Off-Center SMA Connector**
-                        :padding: 0

-                        The commutator's side bottom connects to a freely moving animal headstage that has a coaxial connector through this SMA interconnect.
+                        The commutator's bottom off-center SMA connector connects to a freely moving animal headstage that has a coaxial connector through this SMA interconnect.
 It has electrical continuity with **3.
-Center Top SMA Connector**.
+Top Off-Center SMA Connector**.

-            ..  grid-item::
-                :child-align: center
-                :margin: 0
-                :padding: 0

-                ..  image:: /_static/images/dual-commutator.webp

 ..  tip::